Rodtang Jitmuangnon: Personal life

 Rodtang previously dated former ONE Atomweight Muay Thai World Champion and Atomweight Kickboxing World Champion Stamp Fairtex.
 In February 2023, he married fellow fighter Aida Looksaikongdin.
-Rodtang was ordained a Buddhist monk a month earlier, but shortly after the wedding announced he had converted to Islam, the same religion as Aida.
+Rodtang was briefly ordained as a Buddhist monk a month earlier, but shortly after the wedding announced he had converted to Islam, the same religion as Aida.

+Rodtang received an Honorary Master of Education in Physical Education and Sports Management from Thaksin University on June 7, 2025.